 As Casey attempts to fit the changes life throws at her into her idealistic plan, she is challenged by the dialogue running in her head.
 Is it her conscience, her imagination, or the voice of the God she’s not sure she believes in?

-Clarice G. James loves to read and write contemporary and historical women’s fiction.
-As a winner in the 2014 Jerry Jenkins Operation First Novel contest, Double Header is her first published novel.
+Clarice G. James loves to read and write contemporary women’s fiction.
+As a winner in the 2014 Jerry Jenkins Operation First Novel contest, her first novel, Double Header, was released in 2015.
+Her second and third novels, Party of One and Manhattan Grace were published in 2017 and 2018.
 After many years of writing and editing for business and ministry, she now enjoys the freedom and fun of fiction.
-Clarice has been a follower of Jesus Christ for 35 years.
+Clarice has been a follower of Jesus Christ for 38 years.
 She and her husband David live in Southern New Hampshire.
-Together, they have five married children and ten grandchildren. http://www.claricegjames.com
+Together, they have five married children and ten grandchildren. http://www.claricejames.com